robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She stopped.
 Grimaced.

-“No. Not a son—an idea.
+“No. Not a son — an idea.
 A shape I’d got used to.
-Which was just—selfish of me.”
+Which was just — selfish of me.”
 Her hand opened slightly, helpless and beckoning at once.

 “You were standing in front of me the whole time.”